Home » Objects » Yukata in Kanji

 Turmeric in Kanji

 Turmeric is a member of the ginger family.
-It [...]
+It is ch [...]

 vector